 written by wilfredo dominguez

-It all started like everything else back then...with agriculture and a railroad.
+It all started like everything else back then...with agriculture, a railroad, and laborers.

-Also, Cauley owned 10 acres of land and was able to solve the logistic problems any major transportation operation implies.
-Employee housing was built and, with it, bars, and even brothels soon filled an otherwise deserted area.
+Cauley owned 10 acres of land and was therefor able to solve the logistic problems any major transportation operation implies.
+Employee housing was built and, with it, bars, and brothels soon filled an otherwise deserted area.
 Not much time passed before the whole neighborhood gained an ill reputation.

 22400 Old Dixie Hwy, Main Building - Second Floor